WanderingSpaceThinker/nonexistence/_posts/2021-10-31-Human-compatibility.md

 A few clarifications though:
 * You may still meet someone you're highly compatible, just not hypercompatible.
-* It's not necessary about romance, it can simply be friendship.
+* It's not necessarily about romance, it can simply be friendship.
 * It only influences relationships, so it will heavily favor (but not guarantee) deep bonds.
 * Compatibility changes with time, it may go above or below the threshold over time.